Safe Schools/Healthy Students

-Mission and History
+Mission and history

-The US Departments of Education, Justice, and Health and Human Services funded the Safe Schools/Healthy Students Initiative in 1999 in response to the school shootings in the late 1990s, including the Paducah, Kentucky school shooting, the Jonesburo, Arkansas school shooting, and the Springfield, Oregon school shooting.
+The US Departments of Education, Justice, and Health and Human Services funded the Safe Schools/Healthy Students Initiative in 1999 in response to the school shootings in the late 1990s, including the 1997 Heath High School shooting, the 1998 Westside Middle School shooting, and the Thurston High School shooting.
 Since 1999 the SS/HS Initiative has awarded grants totaling more than $2.1 billion to over 300 local education agencies in a range of urban, suburban, and rural communities.

 The SS/HS Initiative addresses five elements within each site: